s-will/BiAlign/README.md

 # BiAlign - Bialignment of RNAs and proteins

-This type of alignment supports evolutionary 'shift' events that allow some incongruence between sequence and structure evolution.
+The tool BiAlign computes optimal bi-alignments of RNAs and proteins.
+Such bi-alignments support evolutionary 'shift' events between sequence and structure.
+In this way, bialignments extend alignments based on sequence and struture similarity to the case of potential incongruence between sequence and structure evolution.

+The current version extends the capabilities from RNA alignments to the alignment of protein sequence and secondary structure, supporting realistic 'affine' gap cost with gap opening and extension scores.

 ![](Examples/example.svg)